WorksApplications/Sudachi/README.md

 ## Build

-Sudachi needs [Git LFS](https://git-lfs.github.com/) for download the sourses of the system dictionaries.
+Sudachi needs [Git LFS](https://git-lfs.github.com/) to download the sourses of the system dictionaries.
 If you fail to build the dictionaries, install Git LFS and `git lfs pull`.